 As Family Courts resume normal functions, we will be meeting face-to-face with clients when necessary, and we will continue to take extra safety precautions before and after.
+In keeping with the City of Rock Hill’s ordinance, we require face masks for clients visiting our offices.
+We will provide them to anyone who does not have one.
 We also will continue virtual consultations when at all possible.
 Click on these links to learn more about our mediation and arbitration services.
 All of these can be handled via video, teleconferencing or in person.

 And in all our practice areas, Morton & Gettys has the capability to meet and conduct business remotely, using such tools as videoconferencing and teleconferencing.

 A traditional South Carolina divorce begins when one spouse files a lawsuit against the other.
 The couple then competes in family court, with each party seeking victory over the other.
 The parties may eventually settle the case, but usually after much time and expense have been spent in the litigation process.
 Those who don’t reach an agreement battle it out at trial, leaving crucial decisions about their future and the futures of their children in the hands of a stranger.

 There is another option: Collaborative divorce.
 The family law attorneys at Morton & Gettys are trained to help couples pursue this approach, in which parties work together to resolve their problems fairly and effectively.
 The collaborative model focuses on finding solutions that are mutually beneficial to both parties, helping to avoid the resentment and acrimony that so often follow divorce.

 Though collaborative divorce is not for everyone – in some situations, the divides are just too deep – for many couples it can save time, money and stress.